OscaeGTX/CODEX-DELTA-ONE-HYPER/README.md

 ### Autobiography & Mission

-My name is Joseph Lua, born amidst the tempest of South Sudan and forged in the crucible of displacement.
+My name is Joseph Lual, born amidst the tempest of South Sudan and forged in the crucible of displacement.
 As a refugee, I witnessed the fracturing of nations, the silencing of voices, and the erosion of hope.
 Yet, in adversity, I discovered an immutable calling—to wield the transformative power of technology as a beacon for global peace, unity, and the reconceptualization of human governance.

 This project is not merely code; it is a clarion call to the conscience of our civilization.
 The world stands at a crossroads, demanding a 400-year treaty of zero war—a bold generational commitment to suspend conflict, so our planet may experience a renaissance in governance.
 Only then can future leaders transcend parochial boundaries and acquire the wisdom of unified global responsibility.
 I invite all technologists, statesmen, and citizens of conscience to join in this epochal endeavor.